The most frequent reason people compare Vitamix models is to decide which Vitamix to buy.

-Smart System vs Legacy
+Smart System vs Legacy and Explorian

 In 2016 Vitamix released their newest line of Vitamix blenders called the Smart System.
 These blenders feature self-detect technology and wireless connectivity, promising to make Smart System blenders the most advanced for many years ahead.
 It will be interesting to see how blender manufacturers, such as Blendtec, keep up.

 All new (Smart System) Vitamix blenders have embedded near-field communication (NFC) certificates.
 When any of the Smart System containers is placed onto the Smart System blender base, data is transmitted to the blender via NFC.
 The blender recognizes what container is being used and automatically adjusts the program settings and times accordingly, changing up to 140 parameters.
 The blender won’t power on until it senses that a container is in place, and it will also disable certain programs if the wrong container is in place (for example, you can only select the hot soup preprogrammed setting with a 64-ounce container).
-Older (Legacy) Vitamix containers don’t have NFC tags and are incompatible with the new (Smart System) blenders.
+Older (Legacy and Explorian) Vitamix containers don’t have NFC tags and are incompatible with the new (Smart System) blenders.

 Smart System blenders also come with Bluetooth to make use of the free Perfect Blend App with 17 blending programs and over 500 recipes.
 With the Bluetooth enabled, the blender will automatically send information about the size of the container to the Perfect Blend app.
 The app will then adjust recipes and ingredient amounts for that container and walk you through a recipe.